-3.0 OPERATIONAL PROCEDURE

-The facility/site/program/department Inspection Program will consist of:

-Formal (Planned) Inspections of the workplace:

-- Formal (Planned) Inspections of the workplace, work processes and procedures will be carried out at a frequency to be determined by the Workplace Safety and Health Committee.
-A minimum of once every quarter is required for each facility/site/program/department, at least annually of client homes or as required. - Workplace Safety and Health Committee inspections must be performed at least quarterly (4 times per year).
+3.0 OPERATIONAL PROCEDURE The facility/site/program/department Inspection Program will consist of: Formal (Planned) Inspections of the workplace: • Formal (Planned) Inspections of the workplace, work processes and procedures will be carried out at a frequency to be determined by the Workplace Safety and Health Committee.
+A minimum of once every quarter is required for each facility/site/program/department, at least annually of client homes or as required.
+3.1 Workplace Safety and Health Committee inspections must be performed at least quarterly (4 times per year).
 The results of these inspections shall be documented on a workplace inspection recording form.
 Note: Depending on the size of the facility and the number of employees/committees, the facility may be divided into areas and the committee divided into teams with each team being scheduled to inspect designated areas.
 The frequency of inspection of each area must meet the requirements of the Workplace Safety and Health Act and Regulation.
-Some facilities/sites may institute Departmental Manager/designate quarterly departmental inspections. - The Workplace Safety and Health Committee will ensure that workplace areas are formally inspected more frequently when: - High risk of harm exists. - High frequency of incidents exists. - New hazardous work procedures are introduced. - Home of client carried out as part of initial assessment and then at least annually.
+Some facilities/sites may institute Departmental Manager/designate quarterly departmental inspections.
+The Workplace Safety and Health Committee will ensure that workplace areas are formally inspected more frequently when: High risk of harm exists.
+High frequency of incidents exists.
+New hazardous work procedures are introduced.
+Home of client - carried out as part of initial assessment and then at least annually.
 Recorded on the Safety Assessment Form Tool (SAFT).
-These inspections will be limited to concerns related to worker safety and therefore may not include the whole home. - 3.2 Critical Parts Inspections - carried out as required by the governing bylaws, regulations and guidelines.
+These inspections will be limited to concerns related to worker safety and therefore may not include the whole home.
+3.2 Critical Parts Inspections - carried out as required by the governing bylaws, regulations and guidelines.
+Special Inspections: 3.3 The Workplace Safety and Health Committee may also call for special inspections by the committee members or central committee members in response to special situations (such as the Right to Refuse, or Serious Accidents).